-3. Check the final dimensions of the bone recess using the Recess Gauge or Implant Template.
+3. Check the final dimensions of the bone recess using the Recess Gauge, Implant Template or the Sterile Silicone Implant Template.

 Figure 5: Ramped bone recess, electrode channel and mastoidectomy

 - 4. Place the Implant Template or Recess Gauge in the bone recess and use it to mark the exit of the electrode. - 5.
 Drill a channel to connect the bone recess and mastoid cavity (see Figure 5).
 The channel will help protect the electrode against trauma. - 6.
 Use the Recess Gauge to check the position and depth of the electrode exit.